-Assam HSLC 2025 Results: 63.98% pass; Amishi Saikia of Jorhat secures top rank
+Assam HSLC 2025 results released: Top performers announced

 Percentage: 98.17%

 The pass percentage for male students was 67.59%, while female students had a pass percentage of 61.09%.
+Here’s how different groups of students performed:

 General Category: 62.45%